-What is cloud computing and how does it work?
+What is cloud computing, and how does it work?

 Chances are, even if you don’t know a thing about cloud computing services, you’ve probably still used them at some point.

+So, at its most simplified level, the cloud is a collection of servers and data centres, scattered across the globe, which store data.
 Essentially, it’s a digital storage unit where you can keep all your files.
-With the cloud, you can access it from any device as long as it has internet connection.
+With the cloud, you can access your data from any device as long as it has an internet connection.

 Other functions outside of cloud storage services